-Marc Dennis is an American artist known for his hyper-realistic paintings that celebrate the subversive potential of beauty and explore the charged subjects of identity, pleasure and decadence.
+Marc Dennis is an American artist known for his hyper-realistic paintings that celebrate the subversive potential of beauty and explore the charged subjects of identity, pleasure and power.

-Born in Danvers, Massachusetts in 1971, Dennis was one of five sons.
-He received his B.F.A. from Tyler School of Art of Temple University in Philadelphia, PA and his M.F.A. from The University of Texas at Austin.
-He lives and works in Brooklyn, NY with his wife and two children.
+Born in Danvers, Massachusetts in 1971, Dennis was one of five sons and grew up in and around Boston, Puerto Rico and New Jersey.
+His father was born and raised in Havana, Cuba; and his mother was born and raised in Roxbury, MA.
+Marc received his B.F.A. from Tyler School of Art of Temple University in Philadelphia, PA and his M.F.A. from The University of Texas at Austin.
+He lives and works in Brooklyn.

 "At the fair, Dennis's new paintings fill canvases with explosions of luscious flowers, like classic still lifes on steroids."

 - Edward M. Gómez, Hyperallergic, April 2017 | Read Full Article

 "Amongst our favorite artworks being exhibited here are Marc Dennis' realistic still-life painting of luscious flowers at Dallas' Cris Worley Fine Arts."

 - Paul Laster, Whitehot Magazine, April 2017 | Read Full Article